 The Valley School Campus

 The Valley School campus is located in what was formerly an old Madison Valley orchard in Seattle.
-The campus has experienced growth over the past 30 years and currently occupies eight city lots for classrooms, a library, an art room, a meeting hall and administrative offices inhabiting 4 building structures.
+The campus has experienced growth over the past 30 years and currently occupies eight city lots for classrooms, a library, an art room, a meeting hall, an outdoor classroom and administrative offices inhabiting 5 building structures.
 The scale of the buildings is in character with the neighborhood in which the school resides.
-As the residential nature and origination adds character to the classrooms, necessary updates have been made to all buildings to make them excellent learning environments with natural light, comfortable group meeting space, and additional bathrooms.
+As the residential nature and origination adds character to the classrooms, necessary updates have been made to all buildings to make them excellent learning environments.

 The centerpiece of the school is our magnificent outdoor play space, which offers endless opportunity for invention by children: trees can be climbed, boats can be “rowed,” barrels can be wheeled around for construction.
 Faculty consider the Valley School play space an integral part of the school curriculum.